What is a XAUUSD Trading StopLoss? And Factors to Consider When Setting Loss Orders

 What to Consider When Setting StopLoss Orders

-Some of the general rules used are:1.
-Risk - How much is one willing to lose on a single trade position?
-The general rule is that a gold trader should never lose more than 2 percent of the total equity on any 1 single Gold transaction.
+Some general trading rules: How much are you willing to risk on a single trade?
+The basic rule - never risk more than 2% of your total equity on any single gold trade.

-5. Account Capital - If your account is under-capitalized then you will not be able to place/set your stop loss orders accordingly, because you'll have a large amount of money on a single position that will force you to set tight stop losses.
-If this is the case, you should think seriously about if you have enough capital to trade XAUUSD in the first place.
+5. Account Capital - If you don't have much money in your account, you won't be able to set your stop loss orders properly because you'll have too much money tied up in one trade, forcing you to use tight stop losses.
+If this happens, think carefully about whether you have enough money to trade XAUUSD in the first place.

-7. Time-frame - the larger the chart time frame you use to trade XAUUSD, the larger the stoploss order set should be.
-If you were a scalper your stop losses would be narrower than if you were a day trader or a swing trader.
-This is because if you are using longer chart time frames to trade and you determine the price will be heading up it doesn't make sense to place a very tight stop loss because if the Gold price swings a little your stop loss order will be hit.
+7. Time-frame - the longer the time frame you use on a chart to trade XAUUSD, the larger your stoploss order should be.
+If you were a scalper your stop losses would be smaller than if you were a day trader or a swing trader.
+This is because if you are using longer time frames on charts to trade and you decide the price will be going up it does not make sense to set a very tight stop loss because if the Gold price changes a little your stop loss order will be triggered.

 More Guides and Courses: